jcalais/huedash/README.md

 > Body: {"ipaddress":"10.0.0.101", "dhcp":false, "netmask": "255.255.255.0", "gateway": "10.0.0.1" }

 Obviously you need to carefully modify the parameters above to your environment.
+When you're confident your params are correct, go ahead and press the PUT-button in the Api Debug tool.
+Your Hue ip should change immediately.
+You can test it by navigating to https://[new ip you just specified].